-In the first stages of embryonic development, a single-celled zygote undergoes many rapid cell divisions, called cleavage, to form a blastula, which looks similar to a ball of cells.
-Next, the cells in a blastula-stage embryo start rearranging themselves into layers in a process called gastrulation.
-These layers will each give rise to different parts of the developing multicellular organism, such as the nervous system, connective tissue, and organs.
+During the early stages of embryonic development, a single-celled zygote undergoes multiple rapid cell divisions, called cleavage, to form a ball of cells known as a blastula.
+The cells in the blastula-stage embryo then begin to rearrange themselves into layers in a process called gastrulation, with each layer giving rise to different parts of the developing organism.